Personal Professional Liability Insurance

 College Contact: Member Applications & Renewals

-In accordance with Article II, section 2.2 of College By-Law, all members engaged in the practice of pharmacy, including Students, Interns, Pharmacists and Pharmacy Technicians, are required to maintain personal professional liability insurance coverage.
+In accordance with Article II, section 2.2 of College By-Law, all members engaged in the practice of pharmacy, including Students, Interns, Pharmacists (in Part A) and Pharmacy Technicians, are required to maintain personal professional liability insurance coverage.
 Following you will find the by-law itself along with questions and answers that further clarify the intent of the by-law and the language contained therein.

 Note: When applying for a certificate of registration, all applicants will be required to complete a declaration confirming that they have obtained and will maintain personal professional liability insurance as specified in the By-law while registered with the College.